Therapeutic radiographers specialise in the planning, administration and aftercare of radiotherapy treatment for

 To practise as a therapeutic radiographer you must be registered with the HCPC.
 In order to register, you must successfully complete an HCPC-approved therapeutic radiography training programme at either undergraduate or postgraduate level.
 See the HCPC Register of approved education and training programmes.

 The BSc (Hons) Therapeutic Radiography lasts three years full time (four years in Scotland), with a six-year part-time option available.
 Applications are made via the Universities and Colleges Admissions Service (UCAS).

-If you've already got a degree in a science or health-related subject, typically a 2:1 or above, you may be eligible for a two (or three) year accelerated postgraduate course leading to an MSc in therapeutic radiography.
+If you've already got a degree in a science or health-related subject, typically a 2:1 or above, you may be eligible for a two-year (or three in Scotland) accelerated postgraduate course leading to an MSc in therapeutic radiography.
 Relevant subjects include: